The significant changes to the various parts of the compiler are listed in the following sections.

 "view patterns".
 The syntax for view patterns

-is expression -> pattern
+is expression -> pattern in a pattern.

 For more information, see Section 7.3.5, “View patterns